rexxyigso/arzor-privacy-policy/README.md

 Our dedicated Trust & Safety team works hard to help keep our community safe.
 We also use certain information to help us identify violations of our Community Guidelines and prevent harmful content from being distributed through the services.

 - **We care about abusing**
-if you abusing out bot then we can permanent blacklist you.
+if you abusing our bot then we can permanent blacklist you.

 - **We care about discord server** don't give whitelist to non-trusted user, if you give him whitelist then he can nuke your discord server